Beyond The Trail - Riding in Search of Truth and Purpose

 "I think the reason I've changed sports so many times and evolved so many times in my life within cycling is because, I'm always curious.
 In order for me to stay motivated I have to be curious and exploring and see what's around the next corner.
 I'm really grateful I've done so many sports, I have learned so much and I'm in an evolution like that right now."
 Rebecca says

 Author, 'Rusch to Glory', Seven-Time World Champion, Four-Time Leadville 100 Champion, Firefighter and The Reign Of The Queen Of Pain.
-Rebecca no doubt leads with curiosity, dissecting the way she lives - unearthing every nook and cranny.
+Rebecca no doubt leads with curiosity, dissecting the way she lives.
 Transcending borders and bringing purpose beyond the bike, Rebecca has an uncanny way of connecting soil and soul.
 Through her many advocacies and raising awareness for charity.
-Organizations like the International Mountain Bike Association, World Bicycle Relief, PeopleForBikes.org, the National Interscholastic Mountain Bike Association, and the Wood River Bicycle Coalition can count her as an official ambassador and, in some cases, board member.
+Organizations such as the, International Mountain Bike Association, World Bicycle Relief, PeopleForBikes.org, the National Interscholastic Mountain Bike Association, and the Wood River Bicycle Coalition can count her as an official ambassador and, in some cases, board member.
 Reba has shinned a spotlight on the value of bonding people together.

 "I think community, a sense of community whether it's a bike community or you're volunteering in your neighborhood or a global community has profound impact.
 The bike is a common bond for people especially when you are traveling."
 [Rebecca]

 Reba found her community in the heart of Ketchum, Idaho.
-It captured her spirit and she knew.
-She was home.
 "I've never based success on money, but on security" says Rebecca.
 "It felt so good to be grounded, stable and secure for the first time in my life in this town of Ketchum, Idaho."
 The surrounding beauty, vast openness of unexplored opportunities led Rebecca to plant her roots.
 She has found the strongest and most courageous attribute is to simply ask for help when guidance is needed.
 Guidance and vulnerabilities are rich with possibilities when we share our dialogue.

 "I know I do a lot of epic solo riding and I might seem like a loner to people.
 But the hardest times I've had in my life are times I don't reach out to my community.
 I learned I had the best success when I buried my ego and I asked for help.
 The moment I embrace my community, and I open myself up is when I become better.
 It's when we all become better."